TolikPylypchuk/Cineaste/docs/_v0_1/11-about.md

 ---
-layout: default
-title: About
+title: About Movie List
-nav_order: 6
-permalink: about
+permalink: /v0.1/about
+toc: false
 ---

-# About Movie List

 A long time ago I started keeping a list of movies and TV series I've watched and would like to watch.
 Keeping track of all these movies and series in a Word document because cumbersome since now there are more than a thousand items